- D -

 HERE).

-This instrument was visibly integrated in an equipment with
+The instrument in the 1st row was visibly integrated in an (unknown)

 mirror because the cardinals are printed inverted under the glas